Work for us

 Please note, the ability to communicate in Welsh and English is essential for this post.

-To request an application pack for the post of Carers Support Officer - Dementia please contact Julie Oatey at help@carersoutreach.org.uk.
+To request an application pack for the above post please contact Julie Oatey at help@carersoutreach.org.uk.
+If you have further queries about the post please phone 01248 370797 to speak to one of the management team.

 Duties will include:

-Location: Carers Outreach Offices in Parc Menai, Bangor, Gwynedd
+Location: Carers Outreach Office in Intec, Parc Menai, Bangor, Gwynedd

 Pension: Pension offered